BlueR00K/Note_Book_PY/OOP/polymorphism.md

 ---

+---

-*These advanced examples show how polymorphism is used in real-world Python code, from collections to interfaces and built-in functions.*
+*These advanced examples show how polymorphism is used in real-world Python code, from collections to interfaces and built-in functions.
+Mastering polymorphism will make your code more Pythonic, robust, and adaptable to change.*